bitwalker/libgraph/README.md

 ## Rationale

-The original motiviation for me to start working on this library is the fact that `:digraph` requires a minimum of 3 ETS tables per graph, and up to 6 depending on the operations you are performing on the graph.
+The original motivation for me to start working on this library is the fact that `:digraph` requires a minimum of 3 ETS tables per graph, and up to 6 depending on the operations you are performing on the graph.
 If you are working with a lot of graphs concurrently, as I am, this means you can find yourself in a situation where you hit the system limit for the maximum number of ETS table, and bring your system down.
 Seeing as how